ehousestudio/tracking_url/readme.md

 ##Parameters

-		shipping_method
-		Must contain the carrier; FedEx, UPS or DHL tracking_number
-		Tracking number as returned by provider
+*shipping_method - Must contain the carrier; FedEx, UPS or DHL *tracking_number - Tracking number as returned by provider